Girls Camp Full Session

 Owls, Herons, and Ospreys, Oh My!

 Children ages 10 to 15, may attend Camp Chewonki for a Full Session.
-This 3-week experience provides campers with an opportunity to learn and grow as part of a cabin group of 8 campers and 2 cabin leaders.
+This 3-week experience provides campers with an opportunity to learn and grow as part of a cabin group of 8-10 campers and two cabin leaders.
 Campers spend time in camp developing skills and having fun in daily activities, participating in camp life and traditions, and building towards embarking on an exciting and challenging remote trip in the beautiful woods and waters of Maine.
 While new campers join us in every age group, we have designed our overnight camp progression to increase in rigor with each successive summer to develop caring and confident leaders who are prepared with the skills to successfully graduate into our Leadership Expedition program.

 Birds of a Feather

 10- and 11-year old campers are typically in their first or second summer at camp.
 They spend time learning the basics of how to make friends and share a living space with other people.
 We make sure Owls have a well-rounded schedule that introduces them to all of the activities and opportunities camp has to offer.
 The Owl remote trip is a 5-6 day canoe trip designed to build comfort and confidence paddling a boat and living in the outdoors.

 12- and 13-year old campers are often coming to camp for a second or third summer and are warm and welcoming to their peers who may be experiencing Chewonki for the first time.
 At this age, campers are advancing their knowledge and skills in Chewonki’s activities and are provided new challenges to promote continued growth.
 The Heron age group go out on a 8-day combination trip where they get to try different disciplines.
 12-year olds and first-year Herons embark on a backpacking-canoeing trip, while 13-year old and second-year Herons embark on a sea and whitewater kayaking trip.

 Spreading their Wings